 Because it was a woman who got us all evicted from Eden, was it not?
 A woman, and a serpent—ancient symbol of the Goddess—the same serpent we find pictured in Christian iconography beneath Saint Michael’s angelic boot.

 The sky threatens, but delivers only sporadic drizzle as I ascend a broad trail toward the ridge.
 By 4:30 I am straddling Aktí’s pine forested spine.
 Agion Oros looms in the angry clouds to the south, while sun dappled green hills descends gently to Xerxes’ Canal in the distant north.
 Wind blows fiercely from the West where the land drops away precipitously into the slate blue gulf.
-I drain the last drops from my water bottle, shoulder my rucksack, and begin the steep, single-track descent toward food and shelter for
+I drain the last drops from my water bottle, shoulder my rucksack, and begin the steep, single-track descent toward food and shelter for the night.

 Like some vestige of Bram Stoker’s imagination, Simonos Petras squats on a sheer granite promontory a thousand feet above the sea, a nest more befitting raptors than ravens.
 The Monastery of St. Peter seems to grow organically from the surrounding up-thrust of rock, each of its seven stories surrounded by a narrow wooden balcony clinging precariously to the stone by claws of steel cable, its slate-roof towers breaking the monolithic profile of the surrounding quadrangle.
 Like most of the medieval structures on Mount Athos, scaffolding on the northern wall bears witness to the painstaking labor of EC-sponsored restoration.